osm2pgsql-dev/osm2pgsql-website/_manual/01-intro.md

 Sections labelled *Experimental*{:.experimental} describe new features which might change at any point without notice.
-We encourage you to experiment with them and report how they work for you, but don't rely on then for production use.
+We encourage you to experiment with them and report how they work for you, but don't rely on them for production use.

 It is recommended that you always use the newest [released version]({% link